RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 ## Activity Checklist { .check }

 + Start a new Scratch project.
-+ Remove the cat sprite and replace the background with the **Indoors/spotlight-stage**.
++ Delete the cat sprite and replace the backdrop of the Stage with the **Indoors/spotlight-stage**.
-+ Select a main character for the game.
-Use the `Choose new sprite from file` {.blockgrey} button to add a new sprite to the project (use **People/ballerina-c**).
++ Add a new sprite using the `Choose sprite from library` {.blockgrey} button (use **People/Ballerina**).
 If you really don't want a ballerina then choose something else.
 It doesn't have to be a person, but it needs to be able to show different colours.
-+ Rename your character to something memorable E.g. **Simone**
-+ Create 4 costumes for you sprite using `Copy` {.blockgrey} and `Edit` {.blockgrey} the main colour of them using the *Fill tool* so they are obviously different.
++ Go to the `Costumes` {.blockgrey} tab and edit the main colours of them using the *Color a shape* tool so they are obviously different colours.

 ![screenshot](costume_numbers.png)

 **Note:** Each costume has a number.
 These will become important later on when we map our buttons to costume colours, so remember where you can reference them.

+## Save your project { .save }

 # Step 2: Create a random colour sequence { .activity }